Before You Board

 Items with Heating Elements or Open Flames

 Certain items that generate heat or produce an open flame are not permitted on ship.
-This includes clothing irons, hotplates, candles, incense and any other item that may create a fire hazard.
+This includes clothing irons, hotplates, steamers, candles, incense and any other item that may create a fire hazard.
 Curling irons and hair dryers are allowed.

 Drugs or Other Illegal Substances